Our School App Stay connected on the go...

-We are committed to advancing equality for all faiths, and for those who do not belong to any religion.
+We are committed to advancing equality for all faiths, and for those who do not belong to any religion or have no faith.
 We have a multi faith contemplation space available.
 Our catering service meets the dietary needs of all of our school community.
 Student representatives have attended borough-led Youth SACRE events so they can influence the focus and decisions of SACRE (Standing Advisory Council on Religious Education)

 Children from low income families

 We are committed to working for equality for students from low income families.
-Funds are made available to support school trips and uniform.
+Funds are made available to support school trips, uniform and music tuition.

 The impact of our work and next steps:

 Examination results have continued to improve across all groups within the school.
 Our most recent Ofsted inspection judged us to be an outstanding school.
 This does not mean that we are complacent.
 We continue to strive to improve our practice in all areas and enhance our monitoring of individual pupil progress so that we can put in place better support to all students earlier so improving student outcomes.